paketo-buildpacks/paketo-website/content/docs/concepts/sbom.md

 PURLs, or package URLs are [a universal representation][PURL definition] of package location regardless of vendor, project, or ecosystem.

 ### Compliance Checking
-The inclusion of license information in the bill of materials helps with application legal compliance by providing the information in a consumable way for each dependency involved with your application image.
+The inclusion of license information in the software bill of materials helps with application legal compliance by providing the information in a consumable way for each dependency involved with your application image.

 #### Licenses
-The licenses in the Paketo BOM are obtained from license scanning tools.
+The licenses in the Paketo SBOM are obtained from license scanning tools.
 Due to the unstandardized nature of license inclusion in software, the detection tools assign "confidence scores" to each license.
-We include **every license** discovered by the scanning tools in the BOM, regardless of the "confidence score" that the tool has provided, to avoid risk of missing an important license.
+We include **every license** discovered by the scanning tools in the SBOM, regardless of the "confidence score" that the tool has provided, to avoid risk of missing an important license.
 Because of this feature, advanced compliance checking may be required to filter out false positive licenses.

-## What is the output format of a Paketo BOM?
+## What are the output formats of a Paketo SBOM?
+Paketo buildpacks support several SBOM formats:
+- [Syft JSON][format/syft]
+- [SPDX JSON][format/spdx]
+- [CycloneDX JSON][format/cyclonedx]
+- Paketo-specific SBOM format (see below)

+To learn which SBOM format(s) a Paketo buildpack supports, check the `buildpack.sbom-formats` key in the buildpack's `buildpack.toml`.

+### Paketo-specific SBOM format
-Buildpacks provide a bill of materials by adding metadata to the app image when it is built.
-Paketo buildpacks add entries to the bill of materials as `JSON` objects with the following schema:
+Paketo buildpacks add entries to the software bill of materials as `JSON` objects with the following schema:

 ```plain
 {